quazardous/rlw/README.md

       }
     }

-You can ommit the #name :
+You can ommit the #name:

     {
       #request: {bar: 1},
       mySubRequest: {...}
     }

-Equivalent to :
+Equivalent to:

     {
       #request: {bar: 1},